FAQs

 Yes!
 It’s easy to transfer your credits to bachelor’s degree programs, and completing your first two years at CCV is a great way to save money on a four-year degree.
 CCV has agreements with four-year colleges and universities across Vermont and New England.
 Learn more about all of your options at ccv.edu/transfer.

-Upon completion of the child care certificate program, students are also encouraged to continue forward into CCV’s early childhood education associate degree program.
+Upon completion of the childcare certificate program, students are also encouraged to continue forward into CCV’s early childhood education associate degree program.

 How do I learn more about The Curtis Fund Commitment?